-The Committee will annually establish a work plan for its scheduled committee meetings, which plan will include any specific priorities assigned to the

-Committee by the Board of Directors.
+The Committee will annually establish a work plan for its scheduled committee meetings, which plan will include any specific priorities assigned to the Committee by the Board of Directors.
 The attached table sets out the basic work plan to be used as a starting point each year.

-Finance, Audit & Risk Committee Agenda Item Q1 Q2 Q3 Q4 Financial Statements - Reviews external audited annual financial statements and recommends to the Board of Directors. Х Х Recommends unaudited quarterly financial statements, including public reports on financial statements for consistency of disclosure with financial statements X X x x Reviews quarterly and annual financial performance of the WCB and reports highlights to the Board of Directors Х Х х Х Approves financial content and the Management Discussion and Analysis section of the Annual Report X - Receive mid-year and annual report from the external actuary to understand the valuation of the organization's liabilities.
-X x Corporate Plan and Budget Reviews and recommends annual business plan, including balanced scorecard measures and targets and proposed rate of return. Х Reviews and recommends funding strategy and target average assessment rate Х Reviews and recommends operating and capital budgets, including proposed rate of return Х Internal Controls and Risk Oversight Approves internal audit plan for the coming year Х Reviews and discusses items that could pose operational, reputational, and financial or stakeholder concern Х Х Х Х
+Finance, Audit & Risk Committee Agenda Item Q1 Q2 Q3 Q4 Financial Statements - Reviews external audited annual financial statements and recommends to the Board of Directors. Х х Recommends unaudited quarterly financial statements, including public reports on financial statements for consistency of disclosure with financial statements X x х Х Reviews quarterly and annual financial performance of the WCB and reports highlights to the Board of Directors Х Х Х Х Approves financial content and the Management Discussion and Analysis section of the Annual Report X

+,

+Receive mid-year and annual report from the external actuary to understand the valuation of the organization's liabilities.
+X X

+Corporate Dian and Dudget

+Corporate Plan and Budget

+- Reviews and recommends annual Х

+business plan and proposed rate of ^

+return

+- Reviews and recommends funding

+= \ \ \

+strategy and target average X

+assessment rate

+- Reviews and recommends operating

+and capital budgets, including X

+proposed rate of return

+1

+- Reviews and recommends carry

+forward of project funds into the

+next fiscal year, if required to X

+facilitate completion of projects that 1

+cross fiscal year end 1

+Internal Controls and Risk Oversight

+- Reviews and discusses the report of

+l · X X X X

+Enterprise Risk Management

+including the full risk heat map.

+- Monitors and reports to the Board of

+•

+Directors on the effectiveness of the .,

+enterprise risk management system X

+through an annual risk assessment

+by the internal auditor

+,

+- Reviews and discusses inventory of

+plans in place to address disaster 1

+recovery/business continuity issues X 1

+and reports highlights to the Board 1

+of Directors 1

+Internal Auditor

+X

+- Approves terms of internal audit ^

+plan for the coming year. .

+Reviews internal audit updates and X X X Х

+recommends action as required. ^ ^ ^

+- Meets with internal auditor at least

+once per year X

+- Regular in camera meeting with

+1

+Internal Auditor and with Committee X

+alone.

+External Auditors

+- Approves terms of yearly X

+engagement letter.
+1
-T 1 1 1 risk to the organization, including cyber security risks.
-Monitors and reports to the Board of Directors on the effectiveness of the enterprise risk management system through an annual risk assessment by the internal auditor X Reviews and discusses inventory of plans in place to address disaster recovery/business continuity issues and reports highlights to the Board of Directors Х Internal Auditor Approves terms of internal audit plan for the coming year. Х Reviews internal audit updates and recommends action as required. Х X Х Х Meets with internal auditor at least once per year X Regular in camera meeting with Internal Auditor and with Committee alone.
-X External Auditors Approves terms of yearly engagement letter.
-X Monitors and reports to the Board on the plan, conduct and reporting of the annual external audit Х Meets with the External Auditor at least once per year. Х Х Х Annual in camera meeting with External Auditor. Х Х Х Compliance and Other Oversight Recommends quarterly reports on goods and services procurement, statutory employer remittances and OH&amp;S compliance. Х Х Х Х Receives annual report from the CEO of any litigation matters that could significantly affect the financial statements X Receives and recommends annual report from the CEO regarding the organization's statutory compliance under the Workers' Compensation Х

-Act (en route to inclusion of that information in the WSIS report).
-Receives annual report of expenses of Executive Committee and Board of Directors Х - Receives annual audit report of expenses of Board of Directors, senior management and employees X - Receives results of annual Committee evaluation process Х
+5.19ag5.115111 1511011 L 1 1 1

+- Monitors and reports to the Board on the plan, conduct and reporting of the annual external audit Х - Meets with the External Auditor at least once per year. Х Х Х - Annual in camera meeting with External Auditor. Х Х Х Compliance and Other Oversight Recommends quarterly reports on goods and services procurement, statutory employer remittances and OH&S compliance.
+X X Х X - Receives annual report from the CEO of any litigation matters that could significantly affect the financial statements Х - Receives and recommends annual report from the CEO regarding the organization's statutory compliance under the Workers' Compensation Act (en route to inclusion of that information in the WSIS report).
+X - Receives annual report of expenses of Executive Committee and Board of Directors Х - Receives annual audit report of expenses of Board of Directors, senior management and employees Х - Receives results of annual Committee evaluation process Х